 To prepare him for back to back hard days, we backloaded the weekly mileage and vertical gain to Saturday and Sunday.
 These two days would account for 50% of his weekly mileage and vertical gain.
 Saturday’s are the long days – and alone account for 30%

-2) How to account for impact from downhill movement and loading?
+2) How to account for the impact of downhill movement and loading?

 There’s a balance in most event-specific program design between preparing the athlete adequately for the event, but not injuring him/her in the process.
 Many of the events we program for (military selections, alpine climbs, etc.) are by their nature, very intense and extreme.
 In this case, Ryan’s primary issue with impact would be downhill running during his traverse, and his during his training sessions.
 How could we ensure he could handle the specific demands of his traverse, but not injure him to get there?

 We deployed three tactics to train, but decrease impact.